Aspose/releases.aspose.com/content/en/email/net/release-notes/2025/aspose-email-for-net-25-12-release-notes.md

 ### DKIM Verification Support for MailMessage

+{% alert color="primary" %} This feature is currently available only in the .NET Framework builds of Aspose.Email. {% /alert %}

 The library now includes DKIM verification methods, allowing you to validate the authenticity of incoming email messages.
-This feature is currently available only in the .NET Framework builds of Aspose.Email.

 **Public API Changes:**
 - Aspose.Email.DKIM.DkimVerifier.Verify(Stream mimeStream) – Verifies DKIM signature of the MIME stream.